alexeilebedev/openacr/txt/proj2.md

-## History & Intro

-This chapter introduces the concepts of ctypes, fields, namespaces, ssimfiles, and with the assumption that you know some SQL.

-### A Motivating Example
+## Tutorial 2: Parts And Projects in SQL

+In this tutorial, I'll introduce the idea of storing data in ASCII files by analogy with SQL database tables, and then extend this idea to the so-called `schema`, or the description of data, using these same files.

+### Codd 1970 And Anomalies

 Let's begin with a classic modeling example involving projects and parts.
-This is the example from Codd 1970's
+This is the example from Codd 1970 paper
 [A Relational Model of Data For Large Shared Data Banks](https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf)

+Codd considers a modeling situation involving some shop, which has a few projects, some number of parts, and each part may be allocated to at most one project.
-Codd considers 5 different database schemas, first four of which have access path anomalies -- i.e. they are unable to represent conditions such as an ownership of a part that's not associated with any project, or a project with no parts, etc.
+He then considers 5 different schemas, all quite natural and frequently seen in the wild, even today, almost fifty years after the publication of the paper.
+The first four schemas have *access path anomalies* -- i.e. they are unable to represent conditions such as an ownership of a part that's not associated with any project, or a project with no parts.
+If you are a software developer and want to write programs without bugs, I would really recommend reading at least the first few pages of Codd's paper and meditating on them for a long, long time.

+When presenting his four schemas with anomalies, Codd is basically describing what we, programmers, know as a data structure, i.e. a structuring of data into layers, where you access subsequent layers from previous layers.
+He is pointing out a fatal flaw that lies in the idea of *subordination* of one set to another: by introducing an access path dependence into your data model, you lose the ability to represent configurations that lie outside of your narrowed world view.

+It is hard to overestimate the importance of this idea:
+If even a simple projects-and-parts example has five possible schemas that can represent it, out of which four have inherent design bugs with provably bad consequences, then what can be said about a larger software project?
+Any software project can be viewed as a large database with a veritable rat's nest of references; and if it's a database, but not a carefully structured one (perhaps it came about by some natural accretion of code, as usually happens with software), then what are the chances that it is free of anomalies?
+How many design bugs does a software project have that can be shown to exist from its code organization alone, before we even run it?

+### Creating MariaDB Tables

-Let's use a MariaDB interactive shell as an example.
+In any case, let's use a MariaDB interactive shell and model this example.
 You can start one manually, or you can use a provided tool `acr_my` (assuming you successfully built everything), to create a local networkless instance.

     $ acr_my -start -shell

-I will omit MariaDB prompts to make it easier to copy/paste commands into your shell.
 Let's create a new database.

-    create database test;
+    MariaDB [none]> create database test;
-    use test;
+    MariaDB [none]> use test;

 Let's create Codd's project schema.
-Instead of the name `commit`, which Codd used for the assignment of parts to projects, we'll use the name `partproj`.
+In his paper, Codd used the name `commit` to represent the part-to-project commitment relationship.
+This is an SQL reserved keyword, so we'll use the name `partproj` instead.
+The table `project` has a column called `project`.
+The table `part` has a column called `part`.
+And the table `partproj` has two columns, one named `part` and the second named `project`.

-    create table project (project varchar(50));
+    MariaDB [test]> create table project (project varchar(50));
-    create table part (part varchar(50));
+    MariaDB [test]> create table part (part varchar(50));
-    create table partproj (part varchar(50), project varchar(50));
+    MariaDB [test]> create table partproj (part varchar(50), project varchar(50));

-Now let's set up the primary keys:
+Now let's set up the primary keys.
+For all three tables, the first column is the primary key.
+Primary keys have their own names which are independent of table or column names.
+We name the keys to be the same as the columns.

-    alter table project add primary key project (project);
+    MariaDB [test]> alter table project add primary key project (project);
-    alter table part add primary key part (part);
+    MariaDB [test]> alter table part add primary key part (part);
-    alter table partproj add primary key part (part);
+    MariaDB [test]> alter table partproj add primary key part (part);

-And the foreign key constraints:
+Now let's add the foreign key constraints.
+Only `partproj` table has these.

-    alter table partproj add foreign key  (part) references part(part);
+    MariaDB [test]> alter table partproj add foreign key (part) references part(part);
-    alter table partproj add foreign key (project) references project(project);
+    MariaDB [test]> alter table partproj add foreign key (project) references project(project);

-And populate some data.
+It's time to populate some data.
+As a reminder, the MariaDB syntax for the `insert` statement is as follows:
+`insert into <tablename> (column1,column2) values ("row1.col1","row1.col2"), ("row2.col1","row2.col2")`.

-    insert into part (part) values ("part1"), ("part2");
+    MariaDB [test]> insert into part (part) values ("part1"), ("part2");
-    insert into project (project) values ("project1"), ("project2");
+    MariaDB [test]> insert into project (project) values ("project1"), ("project2");
-    insert into partproj (part,project) values ("part1","project1"), ("part2","project1");
+    MariaDB [test]> insert into partproj (part,project) values ("part1","project1"), ("part2","project1");

+We're mostly done.
 Let's check if the projects are there:

     MariaDB [test]> select * from project;